CadenHansen/PortfolioProjectCadenHansen/doc/03-component-interfaces/03-component-interfaces.md

 ## Pre-Assignment Tasks

+>Edits I made between part 2 and 3
+>I chose to make all of the over the entire circuit kernel due to a few key methods requiring their information.
+>I also chose to add a detector for resistors since it would be repeated code within the other methods.
+>A remove object method allowing you to convert an object to just a wire representation.
+>Remaining methods are all secondary methods, I chose to include a comparator emulator,
+>this method will stick two circuits into a comparator, higher voltage in minus or plus
+>will be output voltage just like a real life comparator.

 Before you start crafting your interfaces, you must demonstrate that you know how everything fits in the discipline hierarchy.
 You have seen many of these